MattKimmmm/MattKimmmm/lab4Solution/lab4Solution/Readme.txt

 	"TicTacToe" for the Tic-Tac-Toe game,
-	"Gomoku" for the standard Gomoku game, which has a 19 by 19 gameboard and winning condition of 5 pieces in any directions "Gomoku x y" for the customized Gomoku game, which has an x by x gameboard and wining condition of y pieces in any directions
+	"Gomoku" for the standard Gomoku game, which has a 19 by 19 gameboard and winning condition of 5 pieces in any directions "Gomoku x" for the standard Gomoku game, which has a x by x gameboard and winning condition of 5 pieces in any directions "Gomoku x y" for the customized Gomoku game, which has an x by x gameboard and wining condition of y pieces in any directions